daroczig/logger/README.md

 #> INFO [2018-14-11 02:17:09] The answers are 5
 ```

+In the above example, first `42` was converted to a string by a message formatter, then the message was passed to a layout function to generate the actual log record.

-There's also a simple layout writing log message to JSON:
+An example of another layout function writing the same log messages in JSON:

 ```r
 log_layout(layout_json)